AvalonSemiconductors/AS2650-bring-up/Bugs/README.md

 Severity: Medium, breaks Signetics 2650 binary-compatibility
 ### Workarounds
 If the argument to an affected instruction must come from an indexed location, it can instead be first loaded into a CPU register and then used.

+## Return instruction takes 256 clock cycles to complete
+The cycle counter is not reset to 0 after the instruction finished executing, causing the processor to become stuck for 253 additional clock cycles, until the counter rolls over.

+Severity: Medium
+### Workarounds
+Use pop instruction to obtain topmost bytes in call stack, and use a indirect addressed branch to return.

+## Push instruction writes to wrong location
+Push instruction writes to where the stack pointer is pointing, not the address before.

+Severity: Medium

 ## Incorrect carry generation on subtraction of 0 or addition of 255 while carry flag is set
 Subtracting 0 from any register, or adding 255 to any register, while the carry flag is set, will cause the carry flag to be cleared, which is incorrect.
 However, the register will be correctly modified.